Quantcast

 In addition to residency concerns, O'Malley also faced past controversies.

-O'Malley gained notoriety when he was first elected to the bench in 2018, when news reports noted O'Malley had legally changed his name from Philip Spiwak to Shannon O'Malley in 2012 in an apparent nakedly transparent bid to win election by playing on Cook County Democratic voters' historic preference for judges with Irish-sounding names.
+O'Malley gained notoriety when he was first elected to the bench in 2018, when news reports noted O'Malley had legally changed his name from Phillip Spiwak to Shannon O'Malley in 2012 in an apparent nakedly transparent bid to win election by playing on Cook County Democratic voters' historic preference for judges with Irish-sounding names.

 Injustice Watch noted in their report that, when reporters called the Aurora house in question to discuss the residency concerns, O'Malley's wife called him "Phil" when she spoke to him.